 When cleaning any wood trim, make sure to use a clean dry dust cloth.
 Use of water or chemical cleaners may affect some finishes.

-All interior wood trim is warranted to be free of defects in material and workmanship as listed in the Warranty Standards.
+All interior wood trim is warranted to be free of defects in material and workmanship for one year from the date of closing.
 Limitations to the warranty include: